-Indirect exporting involves an organization sells to an intermediary in its own country.
-This intermediary then sells the goods to the international market and takes on the responsibility of organizing paperwork and permits, organizing shipping and arranging marketing.
+Indirect exporting involves an organization selling to an intermediary in its own country.
+This intermediary then sells the goods to the international market and takes on the responsibilities.
+These responsibilities include organizing paperwork and permits, organizing shipping and arranging marketing.

 An indirect exporter can sell to the following intermediary customers: export houses (trading houses or export merchants, confirming houses, and foreign organizations based in the organization’s country (buying offices).